-There are some very helpful resources online that I use and I wanted to create this page to share them with all of you.
+There are some very helpful resources online for knitting that I use and I wanted to create this page to share them with all of you.

 It's simply a way to make your knitting life a little easier.
 After all we can all use some knitting help at one time or another.